-To provide you with advice for how to overcome this challenge, we spoke with Quiana Roy our HR Coordinator at Intronis MSP Solutions.
-We asked Quiana about what it takes to be a good manager, and based on her experience in Human Resources, she had a ton of useful tips to share.
+To provide you with advice for how to overcome this challenge, we spoke with Quiana Roy, the HR coordinator at Barracuda MSP.
+We asked Quiana about what it takes to be a good manager, and based on her experience in human resources, she had a ton of useful tips to share.
 Here are Quiana’s eight tips for managing your growing staff:

 How to effectively manage your MSP business

 As you’re building out your team, be sure to implement a formal organizational structure.
 This defines how your staff sees the company and its environment.
-As part of this, I’d also suggest determining how the different teams interact cross-functionally and what the limits of each team’s responsibilities are.
+Determine how the different teams interact cross-functionally and what the limits of each team’s responsibilities are.

 2. Establish trust